 If all else fails, you can always send your packages to your workplace address after checking with your employer, of course.
 Most deliveries go out during office hours, so you can ease your paranoia by having packages shipped directly to your office.
 That way, you know that you’ll be available to sign for it and that the parcel will end up directly in your hands.

 5. Watch for any unordinary or suspicious behavior

 Although many people have been working remotely from home, not everyone has that option.
 While you may not be able to monitor your house 24/7, it is helpful to be aware of your surroundings before leaving for work in the morning.
 Take a look around on your street.
 Are there any unfamiliar faces or suspicious vehicles lurking around?
-If you see someone parked in their car observing the street or watching your every move, it would be best to contact your local police.
+If you see someone sitting in their car observing the street or watching your every move, it’s best to contact your local police.
 Many porch pirates will target areas that they’re familiar with or neighbourhoods that are known to have reoccurring deliveries.

-6. Ask a trusted neighbour for help
+6. Ask a neighbour for help

 7. Consider purchasing a porch lock box

 Although costly, it may be worth investing in a porch lock box if your packages are being stolen often.
 Danby Parcel Guard and The Porch Pod are examples of smart package safes that protect your deliveries from potential tampering and outdoor weather conditions.

 8. Utilize the ‘shop and pickup’ option at checkout

 Although the pandemic is slowing down, most retailers are keeping the option of curbside pickups, such as Hudson’s Bay, Best Buy, and other well-known locations.
 Simply place your order as you normally would and pick it up directly from the store once it’s ready.